-Obviously there’s a cost attached to this marketing method, but if you have a business that fits in well with Pinterest’s demographics, it could pay off for you.
+Obviously, there’s a cost attached to this marketing method.
+Still, if you have a business that fits in well with Pinterest’s demographics, it could pay off for you.

-If you’d like to become a master of Pinterest, this course will definitely be of interest to you.
+If you’d like to become a master of Pinterest, The Pinterest Traffic Avalanche Course could be very helpful.

 35. Run a Survey or Contest